Palmyra New York Temple: History

-The Palmyra New York Temple has a total of 10700 sqft, two ordinance rooms, and two sealing rooms.
+The temple has a total of 10700 sqft, two ordinance rooms, and two sealing rooms.
 The exterior is white marble.
 Forty art glass windows inside the temple depict local events in LDS Church history.
 A gold statue of the angel Moroni tops the single spire.
 Ornate carved cherry wood railings, wainscoting, and moldings line the halls, along with hand-sculpted carpeting.

-In 2020, the Palmyra New York Temple was closed in response to the coronavirus pandemic.
+In 2020, like all others in the church, the Palmyra New York Temple was closed in response to the COVID-19 pandemic.